Having a few in Nashville was a natural. It’s a great walking city, and venues were to be had everywhere. Here’s how we spent our 3 days in Nashville.

 We rang in the New Year at Gertie’s Bar in the 404 before heading off to parts unknown in East Nashville, escorted by our new buddies.
 After midnight took us to Lipstick Lounge, Duke’s, Rosemary’s & Beauty Queen, but alas, my camera battery died, midway, so no photo evidence.
 Probably just as well!

-Marsh House in the Thompson Hotel was our morning savior hangover eradicator.
+Marsh House in the Thompson Hotel was our morning-savior-hangover-eradicator.
 Each day we had the same revitalizing custom breakfast: scrambled eggs, one of their house-made English muffins, a side of sausage, and a fresh green salad.
-All served up in soothing, matching denim style by a host of pleasant servers. (see more photos of the hotel in the Nashville scene post).
+All served up in soothing, matching denim style by a host of pleasant servers. (see more photos of the hotel from our 3 days in Nashville in the Nashville scene post).